labstructbioinf/pLM-BLAST/README.md

 python ./scripts/run_plmblast.py database query output.csv -use_chunks
 ```

-Note that only the base filename should be specified for the query.
-The `-use_chunks` option enables the use of chunk cosine similarity pre-screening.
-Please follow `scripts/example.sh` for more examples and run `run_plmblast.py -h` for more options.
+Note that only the base filename should be specified for the query (`csv` and `pt` extensions are automatically added).
+The `-use_chunks` option enables the use of cosine similarity pre-screening, which greatly improves search speed.
+Follow `scripts/example.sh` for more examples and run `run_plmblast.py -h` for more options.
+Currently there is no multi-query search option available, but it will be implemented soon.

 ### Use in Python